arevaclier/AdBleed/README.md

 AdBleed is intended to run on a Raspberry Pi (but will likely also work on other Linux machines).
 Together with the [automation](#automate), this makes a small device that can be plugged in independently to interfere with the Pi-hole.

 The only requirements for AdBleed are a working instance of Python 3 and [pip](https://pypi.python.org/pypi/pip/).
 Other needed packages are installed with the installer.

+##### Note: to run this branch, it is necessary to install python-nmap and Scapy for python manually

 ## Table of Contents
 - [Installation](#installation)